Jnzinho/Jnzinho/README.md

 ###

-<p align="left">My name is João and I'm a passionate web developer, from Brazil.
+<p align="left">My name is João.
 I really enjoy learning new technologies and developing beautiful and accessible software.
 You can find me at:</p>

 ###